 I am plotting a trip to a part of the US with poor internet and bad cell coverage.
 One location where I will be staying shows as within AT&T's 4G LTE data service area.
 A recent trip to SF demonstrated some limitations of my current cell data plan, which is Straight Talk month-to-month (sublease on AT&T network, shows signs of being stepped on by AT&T in terms of speed and responsiveness for data).
 Straight Talk excludes tethering altogether and has a non-4G data puck available.
 Given my negative experience with ST data in SF, I am looking askance at the ST puck. [more inside]

+We're going to have some folks filling out the same simple form on a regular basis.
+Is there an app-based solution where they can enter the data and upload it securely to a central repository at the end of the day?
 A web solution may have been easier, but we're worried connectivity might be an issue during parts of the day.
 We want users to tap an app and be able to fill out a bunch of forms, then upload them all (securely) at the end of the day.
 A simple, elegant, fast interface would be a real plus. [more inside]

 My new Android phone won't receive txts from iPHones. this is a known issue in iMessage from Apple.
 I have done ALL the known fixes that have been suggested.
 I have read 10 articles and Already done all suggested fixes: I shut off iMessage, deregistered from Apple, asked people to delete me from contacts and delete all txt threads.

 I am considering one of those "design your own" mobile phones and would like to make the most of the limited line of characters that can be printed on the back.
 Examples and requirements within. [more inside]

 I'm working on a project, and I want to be able to make a series of custom push notifications to a phone: for example: every time someone somewhere dies of a spider bite, I want to be notified. [more inside]